estanho/Figura_Offline/OFFLINE_README.md

 - This Figura fork (client-side)
 - [Sculptor](https://github.com/shiroyashik/sculptor) as the backend
-- NGINX as reverse proxy
-- DuckDNS for remote access
 - A custom authentication service with whitelist running alongside Sculptor on the same VM

 ## Credits